Capture the message

 Unclear lines may move too far.

-Porosi keeps review visible before handoff.
+Porosi keeps review visible before next step.

 The supplier still depends on WhatsApp.